Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 * [Counterargument to Deprecate Short Tags RFC V2 in PHP](https://wiki.php.net/rfc/counterargument/deprecate_php_short_tags)

 Just as note [Linus Torvalds was interviewed about how he managed the Linux project from home with mailing lists](https://www.zdnet.com/article/pet-the-cat-own-the-bathrobe-linus-torvalds-on-working-from-home/).
 Basically be short but check few times (before to send it) what you saying and be clear.

+Another point is that they are old, new projects that have less of 10 years doesn't have one so from a side there are communities that mgirated to Discourse or people that still uses with custom mail server configured to organize what they receive with those.
+It is somthing that you can see with veterans but is not something that is scalable and approachable to newcomers.

+An [analysis of this technology with the GitHub (for coders)](https://asylum.madhouse-project.org/blog/2018/07/24/on-git-github-and-email/) shows also other points of view, like:

+* Discuss a patch on mailing lists requires diff that often doesn't have syntax highlighting and various threads as the patch get updated, so the final version in the various email exchanges can be everywhere.
+Instead a centralized solution let's an interactive code review with an history that is more simple to navigate compared to various patch sections splitted in various email in whatsoever order.
+* GitHub offers an API so in case you can do your own client or a different interface based on your needs comapred to emails.
+* As it is a centralized solutions you can't be sure that a copy of that code will be forever in that place (usually big projects have mirrors for this reasons) but this can happens also by email as it is to impersonate someone else
+* Pull requests doesn't allow various authors on the same one (unless you give to them permission), instead by emails this isn't a problem but means more work for the commiter to gather all the wanted changes

+To this points I want to add that on GitHub/GitLab/etc you can disable notifications by issues/pull requests etc instead by mailing lists is not possible, so understand what to read can be very time consuming.
+Honestly this is the reason why i am subscribed tovery few mailing lists (not just about coding) and enable the daily or weekly summary.

 #### Chat